Odor’s homer sends Rangers past Twins 4-1 in 11 innings

 In the 10th, the Twins stranded runners on second and third base when Mitch Garver fouled out to first base.

-Minnesota had runners on second and third with no outs in the fourth.
+The Twins had a chance to break through earlier with runners on second and third with no outs in the fourth.
 But Miguel Sanó was thrown out at home trying to score on Byron Buxton’s grounder to third.
 Buxton stole second base, but was thrown out at third by Gallo after Max Kepler’s flyout.

-The Twins scored in the second inning when Buxton tripled to the corner in left field, scoring Sanó from first base.
+“It helped us get to extra innings, saving that run, so it was pretty important,” Gallo said.
+“I didn’t think I had a chance, but give credit to (Cabrera) for picking that ball and keeping the tag on him.
+That was incredible.”

 MIX AND MATCH

-The game was supposed to be a matchup of All-Star starters, but Texas skipped Mike Minor to give the left-hander extra rest.
-Minnesota’s Jake Odorizzi was placed on the injured list earlier in the week with a blister, but is expected to return to the rotation after the break.
+The game was supposed to be a matchup of All-Star starters.
+Minor was skipped and Minnesota’s Jake Odorizzi was placed on the injured list earlier in the week with a blister.

-In their place, the Rangers started reliever José Leclerc, who threw 30 pitches in Saturday’s game.
-Leclerc allowed a run in 1 2/3 innings.

 The Twins went with starter Kyle Gibson on short rest.
 Gibson pitched an inning because he was scheduled to have a long break between starts.

 Left-hander Devin Smeltzer was recalled to be the long reliever on Sunday.
-He pitched 4 1/3 innings and gave up one run and five hits and a walk.
+He pitched 4 1/3 innings and gave up one run and five hits and a walk as one of six relievers.
+He was optioned back to Triple-A after the game.

+Joe Palumbo was recalled by the Rangers to add more possible innings to the bullpen.
+He pitched three scoreless innings before being optioned back to Triple-A Nashville.

 UMPIRE CHANGE